danithen/over-the-wire-write-ups/write-ups/Bandit.md

 ### Level 3 -> Level 4
 Bandit tells us this file is hidden in the **inhere** directory.
 First thing I did was `cd inhere`, this changed our working directory to **inhere**.
 Next I did `ls -a`, the -a argument displays simply does not ignore files that start with `.`.
 The output is the file **...Hiding-From-You** along with the . and .. directories.
 Remember that Bandit told us we are looking for a file so we should do `cat "...Hiding-From-You"` because it is the only file.
 The output is: `2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ`.
 Onward!
 ### Level 4 -> Level 5
 Bandit tells us to look for the only human-readable file.
-We run `ls` and see about 10 files, we could simply run ``
+We run `ls` and see about 10 files, we could simply run `file` for each one of these manually but instead we are going to use a simple BASH script (for more info on BASH see [here](https://www.geeksforgeeks.org/bash-scripting-introduction-to-bash-and-bash-scripting/)).
+#####
+    for x in $(seq 0 9); do file ./file0x$; done
+Easy the output showed us that we want file